 Check out our mortgage loan limit tool for conventional, FHA, and VA loans.

-Sammamish Mortgage is a local lending firm serving the broader Pacific Northwest region including Washington state, Idaho, Colorado, and Oregon.
-We are proud to offer a wide variety of mortgage programs and products with flexible qualification criteria since 1992.
+Sammamish Mortgage is a local mortgage loan company that has been serving clients since 1992.
+We support borrowers all across the Pacific Northwest, including Washington, California, Oregon, Idaho, and Colorado.
+We are proud to offer a wide variety of mortgage programs and products with flexible qualification criteria.
 Please contact us if you have any questions or are ready to apply for a home loan.